S1NAPANAHI/Webcite-for-new-authors/CONCENTRIC_DISK_TIMELINE_REDESIGN.md

 ## Overview

-We've successfully redesigned the Zoroasterverse timeline page from a node-based circular design to an elegant **concentric disk layers system** that matches your vision perfectly.
+We've successfully redesigned the Zoroastervers timeline page from a node-based circular design to an elegant **concentric disk layers system** that matches your vision perfectly.
 This redesign improves readability, user interaction, and maintains the mystical cosmic aesthetic.

 ## 🎯 What's New